This post may contain affiliate links. Please see my disclosure policy for details.

 Opening times for St Michael’s Mount can mean a couple of things; when the island is accessible and when the island’s attractions are open!

 Low tide: happens twice a day usually in the morning and afternoon/evening and tide times change every day.
 You’ll need to check the tide times calendar here.
 They are predicted far in advance.
 The island is open all year to cross over at low tide.

-High tide: when the island’s National Trust attractions are open, there are public ferry boats which are chargeable to cross over to the mount at high tide.
-You may see some boats running in the off season, there are private boats for residents and staff on the island, you cannot ride these.
+High tide: when the island’s National Trust attractions are open, there are public ferry boats that are chargeable to cross over to the mount at high tide.
+You may see some boats running in the off-season, there are private boats for residents and staff on the island, you cannot ride these.

 St Michaels Mount National Trust attractions

 The St Michaels Mount attractions are only open seasonally throughout the year and on certain days of the week.

-St Michaels Mount castle: is open on Sunday to Friday from the end of March to end of October.
-Last entry is an hour before closing;
+St Michaels Mount castle: is open from Sunday to Friday from the end of February to the end of October.
+The last entry is an hour before closing;

 - March – June: 10.30am – 5pm